|Ordered||15 Dec 1937|

 5 ships damaged, total tonnage 37,965 GRT

-Scuttled at 0343hrs on 17 Mar 1941 south-east of Iceland, in approximate position 61N, 12W, after being depth charged by the British destroyer HMS Walker.
+Scuttled at 0343hrs on 17 March 1941 in the North Atlantic south-east of Iceland, in position 61.00N, 11.48W, after being badly damaged by depth charges from the British destroyer HMS Walker.
 3 dead and 40 survivors.

 21 Jun 1940

-While inbound to Bergen with a sick crewman U-99 sailed into the path of the German battlecruiser Scharnhorst, whose Ar196 scout aircraft mistook the boat for a British submarine and attacked it, causing damage that forced the boat back to Germany for repairs.
+While inbound to Bergen with a medical casualty U-99 sailed into the path of the German battlecruiser Scharnhorst, whose Ar196 scout plane mistook the boat for a British submarine and attacked, causing damage that forced the boat back to Germany for repairs.
 (Sources: Blair, vol 1, page 171)

 23 Jun 1940

-The damaged boat was returning from Bergen to Wilhelmshaven when bombed by aircraft twice that day, causing only minor damage.
+The already damaged boat was returning from Bergen to Wilhelmshaven when bombed by aircraft twice this day, but only minor damage was caused.
 (Sources: Ritschel)

 29 Jun 1940

-In escaping an attack by a German aircraft which dropped 3 bombs the boat suffered minor damage on striking the seabed while diving.
-It continued the patrol after repairing the damage while stationary on the bottom.
+In diving to escape an attack by a German aircraft which dropped three bombs, the boat suffered minor damage on striking the seabed.
+It continued the patrol after repairing the damage while settled on the bottom.
 (Sources: Ritschel)

 7 Jul 1940

 At 14.14 hours the boat tried to stop the armed merchant Manistee with gunfire after missing her with a G7e torpedo at 14.01 hours.
-No hits were scored in the gun duel, but the Germans broke off the attack when shots fell within 100-200 metres of the U-boat.
+No hits were scored in the gun duel, but the Germans broke off the attack when shots fell within 100-200m (109-118 yds) of U-99.
 (Sources: Ritschel)

 8 Jul 1940

-After a successful attack on HX-53 south of Fastnet, escorts dropped a total of 107 depth charges over 14 hours, but the boat escaped undamaged.
+After a successful attack on convoy HX 53 south of Fastnet, escorts dropped a total of 107 depth charges over 14 hours, but the boat escaped unscathed.
 (Sources: Ritschel)

 31 Jul 1940

-Following a successful attack on OB-191, escorts dropped 20 depth charges but U-99 escaped undamaged.
-In the evening, the boat surfaced to attack the convoy again, but was twice forced to dive and bombed by a flying boat, again without being damaged.
+Following a successful attack on convoy OB 191, escorts dropped 20 depth charges but U-99 escaped unscathed.
+In the evening the boat surfaced to attack the convoy again, but was twice forced to dive and bombed by a flying boat, again without being damaged.
 (Sources: Ritschel)

 27 Sep 1940